Learning to Love Roller Coasters

 Changing our symptoms is NOT the answer.

-We must learn to accept what is occurring and “make room for these thoughts, feelings, and bodily sensations”.
+We must learn to accept what is occurring and “tolerate these thoughts, feelings, and bodily sensations.”
 This is how learning begins.
-I know many of you will say this woman is crazy.
-I cannot do such a thing, but science can be pretty convincing and correct.
+I know many of you will say "this woman is crazy, I cannot do such a thing," but science can be pretty convincing and correct.